-Pothole Point Trail is a 0.6 mile heavily trafficked loop trail located near Blanding, UT that features beautiful wild flowers and is good for all skill levels.
+Pothole Point Trail is a 0.6 mile heavily trafficked loop trail located near Blanding, Utah that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Directions from Needles Visitor Center: Drive 5 miles westward on the main park road, past Squaw Flat Road, to Pothole Point Trailhead.